-- Staff and children love to celebrate birthdays and special occasions at the service. - When the family would like their child to celebrate their birthday or a special occasion at the service, they must notify staff about bringing in a special NUT-FREE treat, e.g. birthday cake, cupcakes.
-Alternatively, the service may be able to provide a cake made by kitchen staff. - Cakes must be purchased from a bakery, supermarket or grocery store and must be enclosed in a sealed container to meet food and safety regulations. - Families must provide a list of ingredients to ensure staff can protect children with allergies or dietary restrictions.
-These details also need to be recorded in the kitchen food register. - Families are encouraged to provide candles and any additional decorations or party supplies they require. - Staff will provide each child with cake or a special treat at either afternoon tea time or after lunch. - On birthdays, children will be encouraged to sing the 'Happy Birthday' song to the birthday child. - Families are welcome to attend their child's celebration.
+- Staff and children love to celebrate birthdays and special occasions at the service. - When the family would like their child to celebrate their birthday or a special occasion at the service, this is to be made by kitchen staff.
+Making the cakes on site, helps the centre to ensure what ingredients are in the cake. - Families are encouraged to provide candles and any additional decorations or party supplies they require.
+The centre does have some birthday candles available for use. - Staff will provide each child with cake or a special treat at either afternoon tea time or after lunch. - On birthdays, children will be encouraged to sing the 'Happy Birthday' song to the birthday child. - Families are welcome to attend their child's celebration.
 They will be informed in advance regarding the time the celebration will take place.